-- o We will continue enhanced cleaning measures with EPA-certified chemicals. - o Masks will be available for all students, staff, and visitors. - o Hand sanitizer is readily available in all facilities. - o We will continue to emphasize and encourage regular hand washing throughout the school
+- We will continue enhanced cleaning measures with EPA-certified chemicals. - Masks will be available for all students, staff, and visitors (if they do not have their own). - Hand sanitizer is readily available in all facilities. - We will continue to emphasize and encourage regular hand washing throughout the school day.